-- 317. Tourism The Local Plan aims to support the islands' ambition to be an internationally competitive visitor destination, capitalising on Scilly's exceptional environment.
-As such, the Local Plan will seek to promote the development and diversification of sustainable tourism, leisure and recreational developments that benefit the economy of the islands, to match and protect its exceptional environment.
-Support will therefore be given to proposals for the provision and expansion of tourist and visitor facilities in appropriate locations where these cannot be met by existing facilities; as well as for the retention and development of local services and community facilities, which could include local shops, meeting places, sports venues, cultural buildings, public houses and places of worship. - 318.
-A strong tourism economy will help support and maintain services and community facilities on the islands, especially on the off-islands, and contribute to the management of the environment.
-Fundamentally, tourism supports vital transport links connecting the islands to the mainland, as well as between the islands. - 319.
+320. Tourism The Local Plan aims to support the islands' ambition to be an internationally competitive visitor destination, capitalising on Scilly's exceptional environment.
+As such, the Local Plan will seek to promote the development and

+- 321. A strong tourism economy will help support and maintain services and community facilities on the islands, especially on the off-islands, and contribute to the management of the environment.
+Fundamentally, tourism supports vital transport links connecting the islands to the mainland, as well as between the islands. - 322.
 Given the importance of tourism, it is essential that the tourism sector is ready to continually improve its offer and respond to the needs of visitors.
-New tourism development should enrich and enhance the islands' assets and resources, rather than harming the very character, quality and beauty that make them attractive to visitors and residents. - 320.
+New tourism development should enrich and enhance the islands' assets and resources, rather than harming the very character, quality and beauty that make them attractive to visitors and residents. - 323.
 New visitor accommodation will be supported where it improves the quality and choice of existing tourism and responds to the changing needs and expectations of visitors, without reducing the housing stock available to meet the community's needs.
 It will be important to ensure a balance between the types of accommodation offered, to appeal to the widest range of visitors.
-There is an expectation that new tourism accommodation will be sustainable in terms of water and energy usage, and proposals must comply with Policies SS1 and SS2. - 321.
+There is an expectation that new tourism accommodation will be sustainable in terms of water and energy usage, and proposals must comply with Policies SS1 and SS2. - 324.
 To sustain the islands as a sustainable and competitive visitor destination, it is necessary to support, wherever appropriate, improvements to existing visitor accommodation.
 Development proposals, however, that would result in the loss of existing housing stock will be resisted, whether this is serviced accommodation or self-catering, as this can exacerbate the housing problems of the islands.
-Reverting holiday letting accommodation back to permanent residential use, and resisting the loss of permanent homes to other forms of tourism accommodation, can have benefits of reducing the need for more housing development. - 322.
+Reverting holiday letting accommodation back to permanent residential use, and resisting the loss of permanent homes to other forms of tourism accommodation, can have benefits of reducing the need for more housing development. - 325.
 The re-use or extension of existing tourism accommodation and the provision of appropriately designed, scaled and sited new buildings can play an important part in the tourism industry, through the creation of self-catering accommodation or local craft or artists' studios, for example.
-Such development needs to be sensitively designed and sited so as to not have an adverse impact on the landscape, as required in Policy OE1 and Policy SS2.
+Such development needs to be sensitively designed and sited so as to not have an adverse impact on the landscape, as required in Policy OE1 and Policy SS2. - 326.
+The provision of new or the expansion of existing tourist accommodation sites, including camping, chalets or other forms of self-catering accommodation, may cause visual intrusion and harm to the landscape.
+This impact could, in some circumstances, be minimised by effective, high-quality screening.
+It would, however, be inappropriate to allow the rapid expansion of such sites, due to the scale of the landscape and the likelihood of harm.